Bahria Icon Tower: Location

 The complex is based on a four acre plot in the up-scale Clifton area, and is immediately adjacent to the Bagh Ibne Qasim park, and shrine of Abdullah Shah Ghazi - an 8th-century mystic who is widely regarded as the patron saint of Karachi.

 History

 Construction began in 2009.
 During its construction, excavations for the foundations caused inconvenience for traffic flow.
 It was topped out in October 2017.
 In November 2018, a small fire broke out at the site where a marriage hall and cinema were being installed.
 Fireworks were shown on its completion.
-Construction has been slowed and marred by allegations of corruption against the owner of Bahria Group, Malik Riaz.
+Construction had been slow and marred by allegations of corruption against the owner of Bahria Group, Malik Riaz.

+In May 2025, the Federal Board of Revenue (FBR) announced plans to auction Bahria Icon Tower due to a tax default of Rs.
+26.46 billion.
+The auction was scheduled for June 19, 2025, under the provisions of Section 138(2)(a) of the Income Tax Ordinance, 2001 to recover unpaid taxes.
+However, on June 13, 2025, the Islamabad High Court (IHC) issued a stay order, halting the auction process.
+This came after a petition filed by Bahria Town, asserting that it was not involved in the £190 million NAB Al-Qadir Trust case corruption case.

+Further development of the complex has been on hold since 2021.

 Details

 The main building consists of 10 floors of serviced corporate offices and 40 floors of serviced apartments, Pakistan's highest located terraced restaurant, a double-decker high speed elevator, and a shopping mall.
 The building will be serviced by 16 high-speed elevators.
-It will have a carpark with 1,700 spaces, and total area of 2,230,500 m2 (24,008,902 ft²).
+It will have a carpark with 1,700 spaces, and total area of 24,008,902 ft2 (2,230,500 m2).